ngageoint/disconnected-content-explorer-examples/_posts/2015-02-04-userguide.markdown

 ![User Guide Screenshot]({{ site.baseurl }}/images/userguide.png)

-The user guide example is a bit of dogfooding, using example content to show this app can be used.
+The user guide example is a bit of dogfooding, using example content to show how this app can be used.

 If you can display it in a browser using HTML5, CSS, and Javascript, odds are you can take that content offline with DICE, as long as you keep your data local and relatively linked.